Quetzaly88/PP5-Real_Honey/README.md

       - Resolved issue of best sellers and featured products not seen in home page.
       - Reinstallation of Django that was causing problems for lack of compatibility....

+   *6.4 Coupon code Testing
+      The coupon logic refactoring (see 12.4), a manual testing was conducted to verify functionality and user experience.

+      Manual testing confirmed that the coupon system now works reliably across typical user scenarios.
+All bugs identified in the initial submission have been resolved, and the UX provides helpful feedback for all coupon-related actions.

+         Manual Testing:
+         - Tested coupon code form on the cart page using both valid and invalid codes.

+         - Verified that form submission triggers clear user messages:

+            Success: "Coupon applied"
+            Failure: "Coupon has expired"
+            Empty input: "Invalid coupon code"

+         Cart Updates Post-Coupon:

+         - Simulated changes to cart (e.g., changing quantity, removing items) after applying a coupon.

+         - Confirmed that coupons are invalidated automatically and the user is notified to reapply.

+         - Verified dynamic total recalculation after discount or cart changes.

+      Authentication Handling:

+         - Verified that only logged-in users can access the cart and apply coupons.

+         - Non-authenticated users are redirected to login when trying to access cart or coupon functionality.

    *6.4 Python Code Validation*
       **[Flake8](https://flake8.pycqa.org/)**